Regulations make marijuana banking more costly, banker says

 Riana Durrett, executive director of Nevada Dispensary Association, estimated that at least half of Nevada cannabis companies don’t have banking relationships.
 That requires them to spend a lot on security, she said.

-Reef Dispensaries, which has operations in Las Vegas and around Reno, is among the many Nevada businesses that have struggled to find a long-term banking relationship, said Brett Scolari, general counsel of Tryke Cos., which owns the dispensary.
+Reef Dispensaries, which has operations in Las Vegas and around Reno, is among many Nevada businesses that have struggled to find a long-term banking relationship, said Brett Scolari, general counsel of Tryke Cos., which owns the dispensary.

 Seefried said that even if federal laws change soon, the cannabis industry will remain a cash business for years to come, similar to alcohol and casino businesses.